Day Two

 Logistics

-We will become familiar with riding public transportation as we make our way to a gorgeous museum in a historic villa and gardens.
+You will become familiar with riding urban public transportation as we make our way to a gorgeous museum in a historic villa and gardens.

 THemes